YellowJacketLinux/LFS/00-Perl-Modules.md

 was built for distribution vendor-provided Perl modules.

 The `NO_PACKLIST=1` tells the `Makefile.PL` not to create a packlist.
-A packlist interferes with RPM package installation and the functionallity is provided by RPM itself.
+A packlist interferes with RPM package installation and the functionality is provided by RPM itself.

 The `NO_PERLLOCAL=1` tells the `Makefile.PL` that `perllocal.pod` should